newjersey/navigator.business.nj.gov/web/roadmaps/tasks/building-permit.md

 Once you have all the necessary drawings, approvals, and contractors in place, you are in a good position to get your construction or renovation started!

-After you complete this task, you will have:
+After you complete this task (if applicable), you will have:
 - Site drawings
 - Utility approvals
 - Consutrction permits